Jetstream2 FAQ Home¶

 To use Jetstream2, your account must belong to an ACCESS allocation that is active on a Jetstream2 resource.
 Please visit https://docs.jetstream-cloud.org/faq/general-faq

-you need to confirm that you either are the PI of an allocation or are on a valid allocation.
+You need to confirm that you either are the PI of an allocation or are on a valid allocation.
 If you need to be added to an allocation, you’ll need to contact the PI of that allocation to do this.
 We are unable to add users to allocations.

 If you are indeed on an allocation or are the PI of an allocation, please note that it can take up to four hours for allocations/users to become active.
 This is outside of our control.
 If you are still unable to log into Exosphere or Horizon after four hours from being added, please open a ticket via either the ACCESS Help Form or the Jetstream Help Form.